LeBron's 3 lifts Lakers over Warriors in West play-in game - WTMJ

 AP Sports Writer

-James was poked by Draymond Green while driving to the basket with 2:07 remaining.
-But he made the biggest shot when the defending NBA champions needed it the most.
-His 34-foot, 3-pointer over Stephen Curry as the shot clock was winding down is his longest make of the season.
-According to ESPN Stats and Information, it is also the longest go-ahead shot in the final 3 minutes of any game in his career.

-“He proved why he is the best player in the world.
-Just add it to the list of great plays and accomplishments,” Lakers coach Frank Vogel said.

-Anthony Davis scored 13 of his 25 points in the fourth quarter, as the Lakers won their sixth straight and overcame 37 points from league scoring champ Curry.
+James finished with 22 points, 11 rebounds and 10 assists for his sixth triple-double of the season, Anthony Davis scored 13 of his 25 points in the fourth quarter, and the Lakers overcame 37 points from league scoring champ Stephen Curry.

 Golden State hosts Memphis, which defeated San Antonio in Wednesday’s other play-in game, for the eighth seed on Friday.
 The winner of that game will face top-seeded Utah.